White Bean and Tuna Fish Salad with Lemon Pepper Dressing

 Next day, drain the beans, then put them in a large saucepan, cover with fresh water and bring them up to simmering point.
 Boil for 10 minutes, then cover and simmer gently for 1¼-1½ hours, or until tender.
 Meanwhile, empty the tuna fish into a sieve fitted over a bowl and allow it to drain, reserving the oil.

 Then, to make the dressing, first crush the garlic and salt using a pestle and mortar till the garlic is pulverised, then work the mustard powder into this.
 Now push the mixture to one side, add the peppercorns and crush these fairly coarsely.
-You can watch how to prepare garlic in our Cookery School Video on the right.
+You can watch how to prepare garlic in our Cookery School Video on this page.

 Next add the grated lemon zest, along with the lemon juice, olive oil and 3 tablespoons of the reserved tuna oil (the rest of the tuna oil can be discarded).
-Find out more about zesting in our Cookery School Video on the right.
 Whisk everything together very thoroughly, then, when the beans are cooked, drain them, rinse out the saucepan and return the beans to it.
 Now pour the dressing over while the beans are still warm, give everything a good stir and season generously.

 Warm, crusty ciabatta bread would be an excellent accompaniment.